-To use the game project, a game server must exist and be running, so to begin, run the main method on the MainServer class in the source directory - this starts up the game server which uses the console to log requests and responses.
+To use the game project, a game server must exist and be running, so to begin, run the main method on the Server class in the util.network package in the source directory - this starts up the game server which uses the console to log requests and responses.

-Then, to play the game through a game client, run the MainClient class (the Main class is just for demonstration, but any executable Java class with a main function can just create a Client object and talk to the server); this creates a game client instance which connects to the server.
+Then, to play the game through a game client, run the Main class (the Main class is just for demonstration, but any executable Java class with a main function can just create a Client object and talk to the server); this creates a game client instance which connects to the server.